Audi has taken the wraps off the Q8, the new member not only to the Q family but also to the coupe-SUV segment.

 The SUV measures 4.99 meters long, 2.00 meters wide and 1.71 meters tall – wider, shorter and lower than the Q7.
 Wheelbase measures nearly 3.0 meters, and Audi claims that the Q8 offers a spacious interior that beats its direct competitors in most relevant dimensions, including interior length and headroom.
-Ground clearance is at 254 millimeters.
+Ground clearance is at 254 mm.

 The Q8’s wheel arches can house up to 22-inch wheels.
-Standard LED headlights illuminate the road while HD Matrix LED technology available as an option.
+Standard LED headlights illuminate the road while HD Matrix LED technology is available as an option.
 Q8 owners can use myAudi app on their smartphone to activate various lighting functions to experience them from the outside.

-As with all the latest Audis, the Q8’s interiors get fully digital 12.3-inch virtual cockpit, upper 10.1-inch display for controlling the infotainment and the navigation system, 8.6-inch display below that for heating and air conditioning, convenience functions and text input.
+As with all the latest Audis, the Q8’s interiors get a fully digital 12.3-inch virtual cockpit, upper 10.1-inch display for controlling the infotainment and the navigation system, an 8.6-inch display below that for heating and air conditioning, convenience functions and text input.
 There is also Bang & Olufsen Sound System with 3D sound.